cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/SanStorage.rst

 .. java:method:: public double getBandwidth()
    :outertype: SanStorage

-   Get the bandwidth of the SAN network.
+   Gets the bandwidth of the SAN network (in Megabits/s).

-   :return: the bandwidth
+   :return: the bandwidth (in Megabits/s)

-getMaxTransferRate
-^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double getMaxTransferRate()
-   :outertype: SanStorage

-   Gets the maximum transfer rate of the SAN in MByte/sec.
-It is defined as the minimum value between the disk rate and the SAN bandwidth.
-Even the bandwidth being faster the the disk rate, the max transfer rate is limited by the disk speed.

-   :return: the max transfer in MEGABYTE/sec

 getNetworkLatency
 ^^^^^^^^^^^^^^^^^